-In the context of the EU Life Project where risk assessments were conducted on invasive plants (under Regulation (EU) 1143/20143), climate change scenarios were considered when assessing climatic suitability (Climate match comparison between the area of origin of the pest and the PRA region can be performed, but this carries uncertainty).
+▶ In the context of the EU Life Project where risk assessments were conducted on invasive plants (under Regulation (EU) 1143/20143), climate change scenarios were considered when assessing climatic suitability (Climate match comparison between the area of origin of the pest and the PRA region can be performed, but this carries uncertainty).
+When climate change scenarios are analysed, the horizon time frame should not be too distant, as the PRA will no longer be valid at that date (e.g. in relation to trade data, cultivated hosts in an area, pest distribution, etc.).
+For example, when using Köppen-Geiger climate type classifications from Beck et al. (2023)4, a horizon for 2041-2070 should be used.